It is recommended that your system administrator oversee the EasyPost setup, and/or any adjustments to its configuration.

 EasyPost Mailroom includes a configuration utility to assist with advanced enterprise configurations.
 The MailroomConfig utility is located in the EasyPost Mailroom installation directory.

-Administrators have the ability to create multiple configurations which can then be used to process mailings on different accounts, or with different configuration requirements.
+Administrators can create multiple configurations which can then be used to process mailings on different accounts, or with different configuration requirements.
 A desktop shortcut to this program can be created to allow users to switch between pre-set configurations.

 Note.
-All instances of the Mailroom including Watch mode must be closed in order to run the Mailroom Configuration Utility.
+All instances of the Mailroom including Watch mode must be closed to run the Mailroom Configuration Utility.

 Important: Only users with Administrator rights can create new configs.
 Normal users may switch between configs or amend the current.